antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 ### Considered for porting

 Of course, just because something isn't available in .NET Core today doesn't mean we discontinued it.
-In most cases, it simply means we haven't had the time investigating whether porting would make sense or didn't think it was relevant to the application models .NET Core currently offers.
+In most cases, it simply means we haven't had the time to investigate whether porting would make sense or didn't think it was relevant to the application models .NET Core currently offers.
 Thus, this is an area we're highly interested in getting your feedback.

+Some of these APIs will likely have replacements from the community.
+Please let us know in the comments which ones you use and whether you're happy with them.
+This allows us to reach out to the authors to make sure that these libraries work well on .NET Core.

 Many of you already [filed issues on GitHub](https://github.com/dotnet/corefx/issues?q=is%3Aopen+is%3Aissue+label%3Aport-to-core), asking for specific components to be ported.
 We're currently aware of these items: